Guest post from Phil;

 The backbone of this entire organisation is the humble Combat Medical Technician, occupying a no man’s land between civilian nurse practitioner, paramedic and environmental health officers.

-The job of the CMT is to provide trauma care on the front line from the point of wounding and in the Role One facilities.
-He or she also has to provide Primary Health Care to the Population at Risk (PHC involves the more mundane and every day medical care, skin rashes, headaches, pains, sprains, STDs etc) and also environmental health advice to their units.
+The job of the CMT is to provide trauma care on the front line from the point of wounding and in the Role One facility.
+He or she also has to provide Primary Health Care to the Population at Risk (PHC involves the more mundane and everyday medical care, skin rashes, headaches, pains, sprains, STDs etc) and also environmental health advice to their units.

-After completion of this course one passes out as a CMT Class 2, able to operate under supervision of a CMT Class 1 or a healthcare professional.
+After completion of this course, one passes out as a CMT Class 2, able to operate under the supervision of a CMT Class 1 or a healthcare professional.

 All medical personnel attend this course and it is almost identical for everyone from CMT to Consultant Surgeons.
 It emphasises the treatment of battlefield casualties and trains the personnel in the drills and kit needed to maintain life after an IED strike or gunshot wound etc. The instructors are all extremely experienced and due to the short tours of doctors and TA medical professionals they will have bang up to date theatre practises and realities to pass on.